-In this paper we present a WS-Management based architecture for managing services.
-We specifically target the management of a distributed messaging infrastructure since it employs a large number of distributed dynamic peers.
-We present results on the overhead introduced by our system and also present ways to improve performance.
-We also present an architecture which leverages a distributed messaging substrate to make management scalable.
+In this paper we apply the above concepts in managing a distributed messaging infrastructure.
+This is particularly of interest since it employs a large number of distributed dynamic peers.
+We present results on the overhead introduced by our system and present ways to improve performance.
 The rest of the paper is organized as follows.
-We introduce NaradaBrokering and discuss the need for management in Section II.
-We describe the broker management architecture in Section III.
-Section IV presents the resources modeled using WS-Management.
-We present results obtained by testing our prototype implementation in Section V. Section VI is conclusion.
+We introduce NaradaBrokering and discuss the need for management in Section 2.
+We describe the broker management architecture in Section 3.
+Section 4 presents the resources modeled using WS-Management.
+We present results obtained by testing our prototype implementation in Section 5.
+Section 6 is conclusion.